Confluence 4.2-Beta1 Release Notes

 New popular content tab on the dashboard

-Personalised Summary Email
+Personalized Summary Email

 Confluence sends out a weekly summary of the news that interests you.
 Each email message is tailored according to the spaces you follow and your network.
 This is a great way of drawing people into the wiki discussions even if they are infrequent users of Confluence.
 You can opt in or out of the recommended updates summary via an option on the email settings page of your user profile.

-Personalised summary of Confluence news and updates
+Personalized summary of Confluence news and updates

 You can now label attachments, just as you can label pages and blog posts.
 Using the Attachments macro, you can filter to show documents or other attachments with a specific label.
 The Content by Label macro also displays attachments (alongside pages, blog posts and spaces) with a given label.